 Is it in line with what the organization is focusing on?
 If the answer is “NO”, you do not need to waste your time on that proposal.

-#2 Quantitative criteria
+#2 Assessing Quantitative criteria when selecting projects

 This has to do with the suitability of the project to the organization’s capabilities.
 The first question to ask here is if we have adequate resources that can help us to achieve the goals of the project without inviting any third party.

-#3 Qualitative criteria
+#3 Assessing Qualitative criteria when selecting projects

 Every business owners are Oliver Twist and this also dictates their project selection.
 They are not interested in making losses but they want more gains.
 At the end of every financial year, we always try and set targets for ourselves.
 If the proposed project will help us to make more money and increase sales, then we should give it a thought.